 - Both saltwater and inland waterfowl hunting opportunities with the highest harvest of ducks and geese in Western Washington.
-Statewide, it boasts the second-highest duck and goose harvest. - The state's most diverse waterfowl species hunting opportunities include hunts for lesser snow geese, Canada geese, Pacific black brant, long-tailed ducks, and scoters. - Extensive walk or bike-in access to public and private forest lands that do not currently charge an access fee for hunting big game and/or forest grouse. - Special permit only, quality bull elk hunts within the North Cascades elk herd, with trophy quality animals, liberal season dates, and high success rates. - Once-in-a-lifetime mountain goat harvest opportunities for six Mt.
+Statewide, it boasts the second-highest duck and goose harvest. - Some of the state's most diverse waterfowl species hunting opportunities include hunts for lesser snow geese, Canada geese, Pacific black brant, long-tailed ducks, and scoters. - Extensive walk or bike-in access to public and private forest lands that do not currently charge an access fee for hunting big game and/or forest grouse. - Special permit only, quality bull elk hunts within the North Cascades elk herd, with liberal season dates and the potential for trophy quality animals. - Once-in-a-lifetime mountain goat harvest opportunities for six Mt.
 Baker Wilderness Area permit holders.